Department of STEM Education & Professional Studies

 The course consists of critical discussion and analysis of major theories and research on metacognition and self-regulated learning.
 Applications to education and classroom instruction will be emphasized.
 Strategies to promote self-regulated learning among diverse and at-risk students will also be examined.

-Overview of advanced educational measurement and assessment ideologies as well as methods.
-Students will identify, critique, construct and administer educational measures.
-Psychometric topics such as reliability and validity will be explored as well as advanced assessment issues such as scale construction and item response theory.
+Overview of educational measurement and assessment ideologies and methods.
+Students will identify, critique, construct and administer educational assessments.
+Students will also learn to examine the psychometric properties of assessments including reliability, validity, and factor analysis.
+Finally, advanced assessment topics will be explored including educational/psychological survey construction and item response theory.

 Lecture 3 hours, 3 credits.